 Nitrous oxide-oxygen mixtures were first applied in an ambulatory setting in 1955.
 Dentists in Denmark used them for office-based procedures.
 A 50:50 mixture of nitrous oxide with oxygen (Entonox, Linde Healthcare Inc., Worsley, Manchester, United Kingdom) has been used by the British Ambulance Service in a self-administered format since 1970.7 Nitrous oxide-oxygen mixtures became popular in the United States as a sedative and analgesic for use in the Emergency Department during the late 1970s.8

 ANATOMY AND PATHOPHYSIOLOGY

 Nitrous oxide is a colorless gas at room temperature.
 It has a pleasant slightly sweet odor and taste.
-Nitrous oxide is heavier than ...
+Nitrous oxide is ...